Response-adaptive randomization in clinical trials: from myths to practical considerations: Final considerations and discussion

-\changes{Firstly, we emphasize that in this paper we are not advocating the use of RAR in all trial settings (nor in any setting in particular).
-There will be many contexts where other forms of trial adaptation or even an ER design may be preferable for both methodological or practical reasons.
-Indeed, this is a problem to consider with adaptive trials in general -- sometimes it may be better to `keep it simple' and use traditional (non-adaptive) designs instead~\citep{Wason2019}.} \changes{However, if the use of RAR is considered, it is helpful to remember that RAR encompasses a large set of possible design options, rather than being a unique technique to either include or not.
-The number of possible ways to implement RAR in a clinical trial is far too large to give general statements that apply to all contexts.
-As highlighted above, we encourage a broad look at multiple metrics when considering a specific RAR procedure, as the design may perform very well according to one metric but very badly according to another.}
+\secondround{The pace of methodological work on RAR and the debate over its use has certainly sped up in recent years, driven by the response to challenges during health crises like the COVID-19 pandemic and the increase uptake of these methods in machine learning and data science more generally.
+However, to some extent, the debate and methodological progress remain disconnected from each other. \changes{It is important to} bear in mind that generalizations within such a large class of methods \changes{run the risk of being} partial and misleading. \thirdround{Even for a single RAR procedure, its performance may vary considerably across the parameter space of interest}. \secondround{In this paper we have aimed} to illustrate the breadth of RAR procedures \secondround{by presenting a critical (but balanced) appraisal of well established views about RAR, and to help guide future research efforts towards areas that have received less attention}.}

-\changes{Indeed, such trade-offs are ubiquitous and in many cases unavoidable, so the best one can hope for is to be aware of them when making a design choice.
-RAR procedures can address a specific need at the expense of a cost in a different area, and this needs to be made explicit at the design stage.
-There is no perfect trial design, but some trade-offs might be acceptable in certain cases (or even necessary) while the same trade-offs can be rejected in other contexts.
-Hence, a RAR procedure should be chosen carefully according to the specific context and goals of a trial, in light of the practical challenges and constraints that implementing RAR poses.
-We expand on this idea in the following section.} \\[-12pt]
+\changes{We emphasize that this paper does not advocate for the use of RAR in all trial settings \thirdround{(but we also do not intend to discourage trialists from considering its use in general). } There are contexts where other trial adaptations or even \thirdround{a fixed randomization} design may be preferable for both methodological or practical reasons.
+This is important to consider with adaptive trials in general -- sometimes it may be better to `keep it simple' and use traditional non-adaptive designs instead~\citep{Wason2019}.} \changes{However, when \thirdround{the} use of RAR is considered, it is helpful to remember that RAR encompasses a large set of possible design \thirdround{(and analysis)} options, rather than being a homogeneous technique to either include or not.} Indeed, many of the recent general criticisms and praise for \changes{RAR} in clinical trials has been driven by arguments that apply to \secondround{the} particular subclass \secondround{of BRAR}, but may well not be as relevant for other RAR procedures.